somunachima/shopping-run/README.md

 ```
 - Go to http://localhost:3000/ to view the app

-## Thank you
+## Thank you!
 Thank you for inviting me to this stage of the process.
 I really enojoyed building this webapp!
-I look forward to presenting it during the interview and to receiving feedback on what can be improved.
+I look forward to presenting and discussing it during the interview, and to receiving feedback on what can be improved.